1. Introduction and context setting

 IFRS 16 states that a customer has the right to direct the use of an identified asset if either:

-- The relevant decisions about use are pre-determined and the customer has the right to operate the asset throughout the period of use without the supplier having the right to change these operating instructions.
+- The relevant decisions about use are pre-determined and the customer has the right to operate the asset throughout the period of use without the supplier having the right to change these operating instructions, or the customer designed the asset in a way that predetermines how and for what purpose the asset will be used.

 Example – the right to direct the use of an asset